nickuraltsev/finity/README.md

   .start();
 ```

 If you don't want to start a state machine right away or you need to create multiple instances of a state machine with the same configuration, you can call the `getConfig` method to get the configuration first.
-Then you can create and start new state machine instances by passing the configuration to the `StateMachine.start` method.
+Then you can create and start new state machine instances by passing the configuration to the `Finity.start` method.

 ```javascript
 const config = Finity